cSploit/daemon/README.md

 the required modules: `export GOPATH="$HOME/.gocode"` for instance.

-Install `libpcap-dev libc-dev gcc git go` packages, then get the sources `go get -u github.com/cSploit/daemon`.
+Install `libpcap-dev libc-dev gcc git go` packages, then get the sources `go get -t -u github.com/cSploit/daemon`.

 After that sources are ready to be modified or built at `$GOPATH/src/github.com/cSploit/daemon`.